QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 2/Calculus II/Multiple Integration.md

 2. A projection of the domain on $y, z$, or the _back_ of the graph.
 3. A projection of the domain on $x, z$, or the _left side_ of the graph.

-This visualization is only used to determine wether a function or point is an upper or a lower bound.
+This visualization is only used to determine whether a function or point is an upper or a lower bound.
 It carries no further significance in the solving process. <br>When changing order from $dzdydx$, to say $dydxdz$, we realize that in the new form:
 1. The $y$ bounds can be a function of both $x, z$.
 2. The $x$ bounds can be a function of only $z$.
 3. The $z$ bounds cannot be a function at all, and their only purpose is to indicate for which $z$ [range](Range) the expression runs or is valid.

 To find the bounds, rewrite the functions in terms of the correct variables.
-This means writing $y$ in terms of $x$ and $z$ by isolating it from functions that may bound the domain.<br>Now, aided by the drawing to determine wether the functions are upper or lower bounds, we  place the found expressions for the bounds of the domain into the integrals and solve as normal.
+This means writing $y$ in terms of $x$ and $z$ by isolating it from functions that may bound the domain.<br>Now, aided by the drawing to determine whether the functions are upper or lower bounds, we  place the found expressions for the bounds of the domain into the integrals and solve as normal.